 The World of Disney presented two unforgettable witches.
 Firstly, Queen Grimhilde, the witch intent on killing Snow White in the 1937 cartoon, "Snow White and the Seven Dwarfs."
 This devilish character famously comes in at number ten, in the 50 Best Movie Villains of All Time.
 Her evil ways are only outdone by the most spiteful Disney characters, Maleficent, the dispicable witch of Disney's 1959 animated film, "Sleeping Beauty."
 Yet not all Disney's witches are bad.
 In the story, "Beauty and the Beast," an un-named witch turns the young prince into a hideous beast to teach him valuable life lessons.

-Fictional Witch Quiz
+Fictional Witch Quizview quiz statistics

 The White Witch